cantikapf/IR-study-companion/_chapters/050-wto-and-trade-diplomacy/070-wto-dispute-settlement.md

 title: WTO Dispute Settlement Mechanism
 slug: wto-dispute-settlement
 abstract: The WTO dispute settlement system is a crucial component of the global trading system, providing a rules-based framework for resolving trade disputes and enforcing commitments.
 It aims to promote compliance through consultations and, if necessary, adjudication, ensuring stability and predictability in international trade.
+simple_summary: "Think of this chapter like the rules of a playground.
+Without rules, kids might fight or take each other's toys.
+In the world, countries need rules (called International Law) so they know how to trade, travel, and solve arguments without going to war!"
 ---

 ## Dispute Settlement Process Overview

-The dispute settlement process in the WTO typically involves three main stages:
+The **dispute** settlement** process in the **WTO** typically involves three main stages:

 - **Consultations** - The parties in dispute participate in direct consultations to try to reach a mutually agreed solution.
 Consultations give the parties an opportunity to discuss the matter and find a satisfactory resolution without proceeding further in the dispute settlement process.
 - **Adjudication** - If consultations fail to resolve the dispute within 60 days, the complainant may request that a panel be established to adjudicate the matter.
 The panel investigates the dispute, consults with experts if needed, and issues a written report with findings and recommendations.
 If either party appeals, the report will be reviewed by the Appellate Body.